 Although many researches were conducted in the last few years, a consistent definition of a single number (the "diffusion coefficient") for stating the effectiveness of diffusing panels has not been yet obtained.
 In this paper, moving from the Wave Field Synthesis approach developed at the Tech.
 University of Delft, it is demonstrated how it is possible to characterize completely the scattering properties of a generic object by a large number of impulse response measurements taken moving the microphone at small steps along a straight line.
 From this characterization, by comparison with the theoretical behaviour of an absorbing/diffusing object, and after separation of the edge diffraction effect, it is possible to define objectively a surface diffusion coefficient.
 This new quantity is easy to measure, and ranks correctly diffusing panels of various kinds.
-Furthermore, this new approach is consistent with the employment of the measured diffusion coefficient in room acoustics simulation programs based on the geometrica acoustics theory, as reported in a parallel paper.
-The work starts with the theoretica explanation of the method, and prosecutes with experimental measurements on different panels, with validation of the results by comparison with numerical simulations.
+Furthermore, this new approach is consistent with the employment of the measured diffusion coefficient in room acoustics simulation programs based on the geometrical acoustics theory, as reported in a parallel paper.
+The work starts with the theoretical explanation of the results by comparison with numerical simulations.